 Before you meet with a counselor, you'll need to complete an online "What's Next?" pre-advising registration preparation session.

 - Sign up for College 101 (COL 101) – If you're a first-time freshman taking 9 or more credit hours in fall or spring, or 5 or more credit hours in the summer term, you're required to take "College Success Seminar" (COL 101).
 Students who withdraw from COL 101 will have a "hold" put on their registration for the following semester.
 For all the details, go to Academic Counseling.

 - Pay tuition and fees in full.
 You'll be dropped from all of your courses if you fail to pay your tuition in full by the due date, so read this closely:

 - Get your picture ID and parking tag.

 - Buy your textbooks.

 - Login to mySCC portal.
-This is where you'll access student tools like Canvas, CougarMail, Tech Help Desk and SCC Connection (grades, GPA, register for classes, etc.).
+This is where you'll access student tools like Canvas, CougarMail, Tech Help Desk and SCC Connection (final grades, GPA, register for classes, etc.).
 You can also find campus announcements, news and events in the portal.